ExitValue.ai

 Carrier relationships and contingent commissions add significant value.
 Volume-based bonuses from carriers can represent 5-15% of agency revenue and are highly profitable.

-Producer dependency — if one producer controls 30%+ of the book, buyers worry about that revenue walking out the door.
+Producer dependency, if one producer controls 30%+ of the book, buyers worry about that revenue walking out the door.
 Diversified books across multiple producers are worth more.

-Want to know what your insurance agency business is worth?
+Estimate your insurance agency business value

 Frequently Asked Questions